-Like with any other platform that becomes popular, it gets the attention of the malicious users out there.
-The Black Hat community have attacked all the cloud storage solutions previously mentioned, however the new vector for hackers is the Amazon S3 object storage environment.
+Like with any other platform that becomes popular, it gets the attention of the malicious actors out there.
+The Black Hat community have attacked all the cloud storage solutions previously mentioned, however the new vector for hackers is the Amazon S3 environment.

-Your customers and hackers will have the same access allowing files to be uploaded to your Amazon S3 buckets.
-These files can be infected with malware, computer worms known as ransomware, spyware, adware, trojan horses, keyloggers, rootkits, bootkits, malicious browser helper objects and other software used by hackers to do harm.
+If your organization allows third parties to upload data to your Amazon S3 buckets as part of a web application workflow, your customers and hackers will have the same access.
+These files can be infected with malware, computer worms known as ransomware, spyware, adware, trojan horses, keyloggers, rootkits, bootkits, malicious browser helper objects and other software used to do harm.
 It is a real threat.
 They can be embedded in familiar files like PDF, JPG, and even XLS and DOC.
 Adding another layer of protection to your Amazon S3 buckets has become an imperative.
 Preventing the spread of these malware to your employees, your clients, your vendors needs to be factored in when you are considering your security protocols.

 A Cautionary Tale